streetpea/chiaki-ng/docs/setup/controlling.md

     !!!
 Note "Map it How you Want"

         Using Steam Input there are a variety of ways to map controls.
 Do whatever you like best.
 Additionally, you can use gyro controls for camera options with games that don't support native gyro by mapping the gyro `As joystick`.
-Make sure to set an appropriate condition for when it's used (i.e., `when holding R1` or `Always On`) in the gyro settings for the PlayStation controller configuration option of `chiaki4deck`.
-For example, I have done this in the [Steam Deck controller `chiaki4deck` control setting](#default-chiaki4deck-layout-mapping-full-view) and you can do it for your DualSense control scheme as well.
+Make sure to set an appropriate condition for when it's used (i.e., `when holding R1` or `Always On`) in the gyro settings for the PlayStation controller configuration option of `chiaki-ng`.
+For example, I have done this in the [Steam Deck controller `chiaki-ng` control setting](#default-chiaki-ng-layout-mapping-full-view) and you can do it for your DualSense control scheme as well.
 However, when playing games that have native gyro support (such as Concrete Genie or The Last of Us) you will most likely want to either temporarily this option or make sure to set something to enable it that you won't hit accidentally.
 Otherwise, both the native gyro and the action you map will be done in-game which can make your camera move when you're trying to shake your flashlight, etc.